 Water heating accounts for approximately 15% of your energy bill.
 According to the Department of Energy, an average family will spend between $400 to $600 yearly on hot water, and use around 64 gallons daily.
 A high-efficiency hot water heater is important because it cuts the amount of energy you use, therefore cutting your energy costs.

-Each water heater is given an Energy Efficiency Rating, or an Energy Factor.
+Each water heater is given an Energy Efficiency Rating or an Energy Factor.
 The Energy Factor of a hot water heater is a calculation of its efficiency when run under standardized conditions for a 24-hour period of time.
-The Department of Energy calculates the Energy Factor by running a specified simulated use test on each model of water heater.
+The Department of Energy calculates the Energy Factor by running a specified simulated use test on each model of the water heater.
 Expressed as a decimal, when compared to standard products of the same fuel type, a water heater with a higher Energy Factor rating uses less energy.

 To find out the Energy Factor of your current model of hot water heater, click here.

 An easy way to make your hot water heater more efficient is to keep it regularly maintained.
 Regular maintenance, as stated earlier, will also increase the lifespan.
 Regular maintenance includes periodically flushing your tank of water and replacing anode rods.

 You have quite a few options when it comes to a new water heater.
 The first thing you need to determine is what type of energy you’ll be using to heat your home.
 Electricity?
 Fuel oil?
 Natural gas?
 Solar?
 Propane?
 If you have more than one option available, consider which would be the least expensive.